Fountain of Pnyx

 Off Apostolou Pavlou pedestrian street, and on the lower slopes of the Pnyx, just beyond the sanctuary of Pan, is where the visitor can see the so-called Fountain of Pnyx.
 It is a rock-carved cistern collecting and storing water for the City of Athens from springs of a higher ground through a subterranean pipe, consisting of a large basin and several offshoots, dated to 6th C. BC.
 The chamber is covered with a Roman mosaic floor.
 The German archaeologist Doerpfeld asserts it to be the famous "Enneakrounos" (Fountain with nine spouts) of Peisistratos.
 The visitor may also see traces of the concrete that was used to seal the chamber during WWII to save valuable antiquities from the looting German army.

-We will recommend four hotels for you to choose from in the Fountain of Pnyx and the Acropolis area: AthensWas, the newest addition to the neighborhood, Divani Palace Acropolis, a sure choice strategically located, Herodion, an excellent medium-size hotel just a few hundred yards away from the Acropolis and Herodeon, and finally, Philippos, a reliable value hotel.
+In this vicinity, we will recommend for you to choose from: AthensWas, the newest addition to the neighborhood, Divani Palace Acropolis, a sure choice strategically located, Herodion, an excellent medium-size hotel just a few hundred yards away from the Acropolis and Herodeon, Philippos, a reliable value hotel, as well as the Acropolis Luxury Apartments an excellent alternative accommodation nearby.